peterwilsoncc/doitlive.peterwilson.cc/plugins/wordpress-seo/readme.txt

 [Read more on how to get support](https://yoa.st/3r2)

+= What happens to my data if I enable usage tracking? =

+[This page on yoast.com explains what data we collect to improve Yoast SEO](https://yoa.st/4w7).
+We only collect data when you explicitly opt in.
+Read more about how we handle your data in [our Privacy Policy](https://yoa.st/4w8).

 = I have a different question than listed here =

 Your question has most likely been answered on our help center: [yoast.com/help/](https://yoa.st/1va).